NGO Management Internship in Malawi

 Responsibilities

-As a nonprofit management intern, there’s a diverse range of areas you can get involved in, including:
+As a Nonprofit Management intern, there’s a diverse range of areas you can get involved in, including:

 • Development of the overall course of the program / strategies